Program in Biomedical Sciences

 - BLS204w: Shipping Regulations for Shipping Materials with Dry Ice

 To do this, go to Wolverine Access.
 Under the Faculty and Staff tab, find MyLinc.
 Log into MyLinc with your uniqname and password and use the search bar to find the courses listed above.
-Once completed, send your certificate of completion to firstname.lastname@example.org.
+Once completed, PIBS will receive a report that you have met the training requirements.

-- List of PIBS faculty who are actively looking for graduate students
+- List of PIBS faculty who are actively seeking rotation students in 2020-21 (coming soon)

 - PIBS faculty search page